jupi2142/mereb-gprc/README.md

 # Mereb gRPC

-A gRPC-based CSV processing service with a FastAPI gateway.
+A gRPC-based CSV processing service with a FastAPI gateway and React frontend.

 ## Description

-This project provides a backend service for processing CSV files.
+This project provides a backend service for processing CSV files with a React frontend.
 It consists of:

 - A gRPC server that handles CSV processing logic
 - A FastAPI gateway that accepts file uploads and communicates with the gRPC server
+- A React frontend for uploading and downloading CSV files

 ## Installation